 The summer of 2017, Sprague relocated once again to New Orleans, Louisiana where he was immediately stimulated by the artsy environment of the city.
 He began visiting local bars to sketch, draw, and paint the people and jazz bands.

+Fishing has always been one of Sprague's favorite pastimes.
+He has fished all over the world including Alaska, Montana, and of course Panama.
 "Alexander Fly Fishing" was painted after a trip to Ketchikan, Alaska and captures the serenity of freshwater fly fishing and was named after Al's grandson.

+Al Sprague spent much of his life in communities near the ocean and enjoys capturing the colors and beauty of life on the beach.
 "Summer's End" captures a scene very familiar to all who love to spend time on the beach.